Solving Customer Pain Points with Mobile

 You can also create templates to easily send messages after work hours or while you’re away from your desk.
 For example, if you work in recruiting and a candidate messages you at night when they get home from work, you can quickly send them a text with a link to apply.

-We’ve created a list of texting best practices and templates that you can use immediately to connect with your users.
+We’ve created a list of texting templates that you can use immediately to connect with your users.

 Results with the TextUs Mobile App